 You have a paycheck from your part-time job.
 You'd like to get cash instead of putting the money into your bank account.
-You go to a bank and ask the teller:
+This is what you ask the teller at the bank.

 I'd like to cash this.
 Do I need to fill out a deposit slip or anything?